Balvald/ArtemisScannerTracker/README.md

 - Additional feature to automatically hide values with a through a few preference settings.

+- A whole Codex that shows what you've already scanned and sold!

 ## Usage

 - You have to do mostly _nothing_ (yay) apart from having to play Elite Dangerous while using this plugin with EDMC.

-- For the sake of making it impossible for the exobiology data tracking to accidentally assume the wrong system as already sold please do sell your whole batch of data.
+- For the sake of making it impossible for the exobiology and exploration data tracking to accidentally assume the wrong system as already sold please do sell your whole batch of data.

 ### Main UI
 ![AST UI](./pictures/ASTmainUI.png "main plugin ui pic annotated")